← Back to 史記

 14

-Fan Sui said: 'Your Majesty's state is solid with four barriers, north has Ganquan and Gukou, south girds Jing and Wei, right has Long and Shu, left has Guan and Ban, can rouse a million strikers, thousand war chariots, favorable then attack out, unfavorable then guard within—this is a king's territory.
+Fan Sui said: 'Your Majesty's state is secured by barriers on all four sides.
+To the north it has Ganquan and Gukou; to the south it is girded by the Jing and Wei rivers; to the west it has Long and Shu; to the east it has the passes and slopes.
+It can rouse a million fighters and a thousand war chariots.
+When conditions are favorable, it can attack outward; when they are not, it can withdraw and defend.
+This is territory fit for a king.
 The people are cowardly in private fights but brave in public wars—this is a king's people.
 Your Majesty combines both of these.
 With Qin's troops' bravery and chariots and riders' multitude, to govern the feudal lords, it is like applying Han Lu to attack a lame rabbit—the hegemon and king's enterprise can be achieved, yet the ministers none match their positions.
-To this day closing the pass for fifteen years, not daring to spy with troops in Shandong—this is Lord Rang planning disloyally for Qin, while Your Majesty's plans have some loss.'
-The King of Qin knelt and said: 'I wish to hear of the loss in plans.'
+Yet to this day Qin has closed its passes for fifteen years and has not dared send troops east of the mountains.
+This shows that Lord Rang has not planned loyally for Qin, and that Your Majesty's own strategy has suffered some loss.'
+The King of Qin knelt and said, "I wish to hear how the plan fails."

 15